18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 **MK: What has the reaction been?**

-**AM:** I don't want to jinx myself and say 100% of the reaction has been positive, but barring a barrage of negative comments, 99% of the content has been well received.
+**AM:** I don't want to jinx myself and say 100 percent of the reaction has been positive, but barring a barrage of negative comments, 99 percent of the content has been well received.
 People have told me that they didn't notice the design of government websites before, but seeing the art of the possible, they now recognizing it everywhere.
 Some didn't realize just